abduseK/pello_world/README.md

       - paid tutorial videos
       - paid excercises and worksheets
-      - paid sample projects and project consult service
+      - paid sample projects
+      - project consult service
       - tutor services as needed

 ##### Since communication is necessary to be successful, we will have a greate community sessions for experience sharing and communication.

-The modules are officially approved by the teachers and the departments.
+The modules will be officially approved by the teachers and the departments.

 All resources that we use for the platform will be valid and legal.